WPCD-Workflows/documentation/source/old/itm/public/xml/itm_code_parameters.rst

 To convert the code parameters of an existing physics code into XML, you will have to carry out 3 major steps.
-A variety of tools have been developed by the ITM-TF to assist you in this process.
+A variety of tools have been developed by the EU-IM-TF to assist you in this process.
 Step 1: Extraction - XML Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~